21 Ways to Use Slack Bots to Simplify Everyday Tasks

 A major criticism of Slack since the very beginning is that it’s easy to lose important material in a rapid-fire chat interface, even with a powerful search.

 You can do a lot to get around this, such as by pinning or starring messages, but this can quickly turn into just another thing to manage.
-What if there were a way to have a company-wide list of resources that made everyone accountable to read it? @must-read is exactly that!
-It’s simple, but it could be exactly what your team needs.
+What if there were a way to have a company-wide list of resources that made everyone accountable to read it?
+A native announcement workflow, a channel canvas, or a lightweight app such as @must-read can solve that accountability problem.
+Keep the rule simple: important messages need an owner, a destination, and a read status.

 Poll your team with Polly

 Should we build that new feature?
-Did anybody watch the new Game of Thrones?
 Anyone want me to go get a coffee?
 Poll your team in Slack with Polly.
 This poll bot includes anonymous or public voting, recurring polls, surveys, team happiness tracking and an analytics dashboard.

-The propose command is where you enter your proposal details, and then the bot will create a temporary channel for focused discussion on the proposition.
+The command flow is where you enter proposal details, then create a focused space for discussion on the proposition.

-When the team has reached a decision, use the conclude command to disband the channel.
+When the team has reached a decision, use the same decision workflow to close the loop.
 It’s a simple tool, but one that helps decision-makers stay focused on resolving issues as quickly as efficiently as possible.

-If you want to add leads to your CRM, add meeting notes, get notified about upcoming sales calls, and more, then try sudo.
-I feel like the best way to sum up the use most people would get out of sudo is that it saves you switching into your CRM for little annoying tasks.
+If you want to add leads to your CRM, add meeting notes, get notified about upcoming sales calls, and more, use a current CRM integration like the HubSpot Slack app.
+I feel like the best way to sum up the use most people would get out of that kind of integration is that it saves you switching into your CRM for little annoying tasks.

 While you’re likely to spend a lot of time in Slack, it’s not always practical to use your CRM’s more powerful interface for tiny things like updating leads and adding notes.
-Just ask sudo to do it instead.
+Use Slack for the lightweight update, and keep the CRM as the source of truth.

 Complaining about tax returns is a staple of ’90s comedy for a reason: everyone hates it.
-Thanks to Taxbot, you can get the job done without leaving Slack.
+The same chatbot pattern works when a team needs structured intake before handing work to an expert.

 Build your first Slack bot